External Door Care Guide

 External timber doors require periodic inspection and maintenance.

-We highly recommend checking your door regularly for signs of dryness, cracking, peeling, surface checking or discolouration.
-Maintenance frequency will depend on sun exposure, weather conditions, coastal environments, timber species and coating system used.
+We recommend regularly checking your door for signs of dryness, cracking, peeling, surface checking or discolouration.
+Maintenance frequency will vary depending on sun exposure, weather conditions, coastal environments, timber species and coating system used.

 Regular maintenance is part of owning a natural timber product and will help preserve both appearance and performance over time.